-Dr. Hutton grew up in Pound Ridge, NY.
-He came to Salem because he wanted to work in a small school that valued teaching and, it was an added bonus that his wife was from Virginia and she was eager to come back to this part of the country.
+Dr. John Hutton grew up in Pound Ridge, NY.
+He came to Salem because he wanted to work in a small school that valued teaching, and it was an added bonus that his wife was from Virginia and she was eager to come back to this part of the country.

 At Salem, Dr. Hutton is one part of a small but comprehensive art history department that offers a range of courses that prepare students for graduate study or jobs in arts organization or any other field for that matter.
 He believes it is always nice to have beautiful and interesting things in mind, whatever you do!